Solutions for people and nature in Kenya

 Mushrooms on elephant droppings

-The meat-heavy diet of the shepherds in Naibunga Community Conservancy, a nature reserve in Laikipia County, Kenya, could come under pressure in the future.
-As a result of climate change, livestock numbers are shrinking in the increasingly arid region.
-As a result, food reserves and the income base of the community are dwindling, which is why the community is looking for alternatives.
+The meat-heavy diet of the pastoralists in Naibunga Community Conservancy, a semi-arid nature reserve in Laikipia County, Kenya, could come under pressure in the future.
+As a result of climate change, livestock numbers are shrinking and, as a result, food reserves and the income base of the community are dwindling, which is why the community is looking for alternatives.
 The conservation biologist Antony Wandera developed the idea of growing oyster mushrooms on readily available elephant droppings.
-When he joined the Wyss Academy, he was able to implement his idea together with the Kenyan National Museum and the Green Earth Warriors, a local community organization.
+When he joined the Wyss Academy, he was able to implement his idea together with the National Museums of Kenya, and the Green Earth Warriors, a community based organization.

 The project empowers women in particular, whose position is strengthened as a result.
 The aim is not only to improve food security, but also to generate income.
 For example, the community has purchased a solar mushroom dryer in order to preserve and sell surplus stock.